Map Reading Skills and Navigation in the Countryside.

 Choose simple navigation strategies and routes.

 Just your usual walking kit, I will provide a local map to use, free of charge, but you may want to invest in the full OS Map.

 Kit list, including hints on maps and compass, will be sent in advance of your days out.

-For 2018 I am running these course by request or special bookings.
+These courses are run by request or special bookings.
 Please contact me if you would like any specific dates or look at my calendar to check out availability.

 The cost of this is based on location, the number of people and the skills being covered.
 It starts at £100 for a local action packed day covering the essentials for safely finding your way around the countryside.